Troubleshooting

 AppImages require FUSE to run

-Description: viam-server is distributed for Linux as an AppImage, which relies on FUSE (Filesystem-in-Userspace).
-FUSE is included in almost all modern Linux distributions by default, but some older Linux distros or minimal installs might not provide it out of the box.
-In addition, if you are installing viam-server within a Docker container, you may also experience this error due to its default security restrictions.
+Description: viam-server is distributed for Linux as an AppImage, which requires FUSE (Filesystem-in-Userspace) version 2.
+FUSE version 2 is included in almost all modern Linux distributions by default, but some older Linux distros or minimal installs might not provide it out of the box, and some newer systems may ship with FUSE version 3 installed by default, which is not compatible with viam-server.
+For example, the latest Raspberry Pi OS (Debian GNU/Linux 12 bookworm) includes FUSE version 3 as its default FUSE installation, and requires FUSE version 2 to be installed as well to support viam-server.

 PulseAudio: Unable to connect: Connection refused